-I am a professional man who understands the importance of a balanced life...work, play and spirituality.
+l'm a professional who understands the importance of a balanced life...work, play and spirituality.
 My office is located in downtown Houston.
-I've been divorced for nine years and have no children...although I think kids are great!
-I'm very close with my 19 year old nephew and 16 year old niece.
-I'm an open book.
+I've been divorced for 11 years and have no children...although I think kids are great!
 It is my nature to be a gentleman, romantic, loving, tender, passionate, enthusiastic and a little mischievous (but in a fun way).
 I prefer seeing just one woman at a time rather than dating many.
 In fact, I'm hoping that this internet dating thing will lead to a permanent relationship.
 It seems that many people on internet dating sites get caught up in what I call the "kid in a candy store syndrome".
 It's difficult to focus on any one person...or even give a person a chance who is sincere about wanting to be in a relationship.
 The distraction of corresponding with so many people just seems to be one of the pitfalls of this method of meeting and really getting to know someone special.
 You'd think with all the choices this forum provides that it would be easy to find that special someone, but I think that just the opposite is true.
-I prefer to be in a relationship...a permanent relationship.
+I prefer to be in a relationship...a permanent loving relationship.

 I am looking for an attractive (to me) and passionate woman with a positive outlook on life and her career.
 She is full of LIFE not herself!
 She has a great sense of humor and can laugh at herself.
 She is compassionate as well as passionate, loving and not afraid to be loved back as a result of past heartache.
 She is sensitive, supportive and will be my best friend.
 She is romantic and appreciates my romantic side.
 She wants a friend and a life partner that she can trust above all else.
 She wants to teach me things and be open to me teaching her too.
 She loves both the giving and receiving in a relationship and seriously wants that to last beyond the initial infatuation!

 Anything else you'd like to know, please ask.
 I'm an open book.